keptn/keptn.github.io/content/docs/develop/cli/_index.md

 To fully use the keptn CLI, it needs to be authenticated against a Kubernetes cluster with Keptn already installed on it.
 Therefore, an endpoint and an API token are required.

-If the authentication is successful, keptn will inform the user.
+If the authentication is successful, keptn CLI will inform the user.
 The specified endpoint as well as the API token are stored in a password store of the underlying operating system.
 More precisely, the keptn CLI stores the endpoint and API token using `pass` in case of Linux, using `Keychain` in case of macOS, or `Wincred` in case of Windows.